 About the Author

-In addition to her eight books for The Magic Attic Club, she also authored two children’s books about eating disorders COME OUT, COME OUT, WHEREVER YOU ARE! and APART AT THE SEAMS (Hazelden Educational Materials, now OP); and the following novels for readers ages 8-12:
+In addition to her eight books for The Magic Attic Club, she also authored two children’s books about eating disorders COME OUT, COME OUT, WHEREVER YOU ARE! and APART AT THE SEAMS (Hazelden Educational Materials, now OP); and the following books for young readers.

 THE BUDDY TRAP , (Atheneum, 1991).